 - OECD.
 (2015) Novel Food and Feed Safety.
 Safety Assessment of Foods and Feeds Derived from Transgenic Crops.
 Vol 2.
 OECD Publishing

 - Oonincx, D. G. A. B., Leeuwen, J. P. van., Hendriks, W. H., and Poel, A. F. B. van der.
 (2015) The Diet of Free-Roaming Australian Central Bearded Dragons (Pogona vitticeps).
 Zoo Biology 34:271-277.
 Wiley Periodicals Inc.

 - Peterson, M. E. (DVM), and Talcott, P. A. (2012) Small Animal Toxicology.
 Elsevier Health Sciences

 - Pianka, Eric, R. 2005.
 The ecology and natural history of the dwarf bearded dragon Pogona minor in the Great Victoria Desert Australia Draco, 6(N): 63-66 Nr 22.

-- Simpson, S. Dragon Breath… Peridontal Disease in Central Bearded Dragons (Pogona vitticeps).
+- Simpson, S. Dragon Breath… Periodontal Disease in Central Bearded Dragons (Pogona vitticeps).
 Proceedings of the 2015 UPAV Conference, Sydney. p 47-50

-- Thompson, S. A., & Thompson, G. G. 2003.
-The western bearded dragon, Pogona minor (Squamata: Agamidae): An early lizard coloniser of rehabilitated areas.
-Journal of the Royal Society of Western Australia, 86, 1-6.
+- Thompson, S. A., & Thompson, G. G. (2003) The western bearded dragon, Pogona minor (Squamata: Agamidae): An early lizard coloniser of rehabilitated areas.
+Journal of the Royal Society of Western Australia, 86, pp 1-6.

 - Wotherspoon, D., and Burgin, S. 2010.
 Allometric variation among juvenile, adult male and female eastern bearded dragons Pogona barbata (Cuvier, 1829), with comments on the behavioural implications.
 Zoology (Jena, Germany) 114, 23–28.